 – I had mentioned to my adviser that I was interested in research.
 She connected me to a professor, who did not have any positions in his lab then.
 But he was able to connect me to one of his colleagues who was looking for an undergraduate student.
 It is important to maintain good relations with faculty and staff because they will most likely think of you if an opportunity arises.

 Why did I leave after a month?

-– I could not commit to the time requirements since I was already taking 18 credit hours.
+– I could not commit to the time requirements since I was already taking 18 credit hours, and working on-campus.
 This is something to consider before you get into research.
 Do you actually have the time to commit to research?
 As undergraduates, you are not expected to spend a lot of time in lab, but usually professors prefer if you can be in the lab for one big chunk of time versus half an hour every day.
 This is especially true for wet labs.
 For some other types of research, you do not need to be physically present in the lab.

 Did I do any more research?

 – I have done research in 2 more labs since.
 This past summer, I participated in the Women in Science and Engineering (WISE) program.
 The program pairs you with a faculty of your choice, and provides an immersive research experience.
 I was paired with a professor at the College of Pharmacy.
 I was doing research full-time, and getting paid for it.
 You can read here about my summer research experience.

 I am also currently doing research on main campus.
 Since this is for my final capstone, I am doing research for academic credit.
 I am taking 2 credit hours of research, which translates to 6 hours in the lab.

 – The university actually does a great job of sending out information about available research opportunities.
 There are several other research programs like WISE that happen during the summer.
 These summer programs are widely advertised throughout the university, and they are paid positions.

 For my current capstone, I looked at my department’s website to see professors’ research focus.
 I reached out to several professors who I was interested in working with, and asked if I could meet with them or their graduate student.
 I then decided which lab I wanted to join.